pranav-deshpande/dl-rl-project/README.md

 # Deep Reinforcement Learning to Play Side Scrolling Video Games
 Deep Reinforcement Learning Project

 Game playing is an important & interesting task in the field of AI and Deep Learning.
 One way to train AI agents to play video games is use reinforcement learning; in which an agent learns to make actions in an environment with the appropriate reward as feedback from the environment.
-Here, we create a custom agent to play the classic 1995 side scrolling game, captain Claw, then use a custom Deep Q-Learning network to train an AI agent to play the same.
+Here, we create a custom agent to play the classic 1995 side scrolling game, Captain Claw, then use a custom Deep Q-Learning network to train an AI agent to play the same.

 ## Steps